polifonia-project/registry_app/README.md

-  "cache_autocomplete":"off", # if the prior is True, this should be False "property":"http://www.w3.org/2000/01/rdf-schema#label", # absolute URI of the property "value":"Literal", # Literal|URI the type of value (if searchWikidata is True, set value as URI) "disambiguate":"True" # True|False if True, this field value is used to disambiguate new entries (to prevent users creating duplicates) and to assign a title to the named graph
+  "cache_autocomplete":"off", # if the prior is True, this should be False "property":"http://www.w3.org/2000/01/rdf-schema#label", # absolute URI of the property "value":"Literal", # Literal|URI the type of value (if searchWikidata is True, set value as URI) "disambiguate":"True", # True|False if True, this field value is used to disambiguate new entries (to prevent users creating duplicates) and to assign a title to the named graph
-}
+  "browse":"True" # True|False if you want records sorted by this field in the Explore page }
 ```